brianclements03/Regression_Project/README.md

 X_test_scaled
 y_test_scaled

+Missing values: there were only something around 200 missing values in the data; thus, I have dropped them in the wrangle.py file due to their relative scarcity.
+By removing outliers, several thousand rows were dropped.

 ## Initial Questions

 - Are larger homes valued higher?

-What about older homes?
+- What other aspects can be identified about higher-value homes?

 - Do more bathrooms relate to higher tax value?
 What about square feet per bathroom--is there a sweet spot?